MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Methodology

 The high memory consumption of DAS comes from the large number of parameters in the super-net and their corresponding gradients.
 We maintain low memory consumption by breaking down the super-net optimization and discretization into multiple sub-net stages.
 Different from previous decomposition-based methods, we enable re-evaluation of the remaining and pruned units to compensate for the potential degradation of search quality caused by bias, as illustrated in Fig. \ref{fig2}.

-Let the the search space of the whole architecture be N. To realize the multi-stage search, we decompose $N$ into sequential n moderate-size search spaces {$N_1,...,N_i,...,N_n$} along the network depth, where $N_{i+1}$ is originally connected with $N_i$.
+Let the search space of the whole architecture be N. To realize the multi-stage search, we decompose $N$ into sequential n moderate-size search spaces {$N_1,...,N_i,...,N_n$} along the network depth, where $N_{i+1}$ is originally connected with $N_i$.
 In this way, the super-net constructed from the search space is naturally separated into n sub-nets with much smaller sizes.
 We first coarsely search for the sub-net structures in various stages, removing most of the unimportant units, and then fine-tune the remaining architecture until the target model size is achieved.

 To supervise the optimization of the sub-net, we add task-specific output layers with predefined structure on top of each sub-net to generate results, so that the ground truth can be directly used as the supervision signal.
 However, since the task-specific output layers differ from the actual high-level layers in the target network, there is bias when optimizing previous sub-nets.
-To be specific, due to the complex interconnections between different units, the importance of the same unit in previous sub-nets may greatly change with the evolution of the following sub-nets.
+Specifically, due to the complex interconnections between different units, the importance of the same unit in previous sub-nets may greatly change with the evolution of the following sub-nets.

 To mitigate the bias, we perform progressive re-evaluation of units in preceeding sub-nets.
 On one hand, we continue to update the discretization functions for preceeding sub-nets during subsequent stages to further prune unimportant units.
-In practice, we set different pruning intervals, denoted as $e1$ and $e2$, for units in preceding sub-nets and the current sub-net.
-Notably, $e1$ is set to be larger than $e2$ to primarily focus on pruning in the current sub-net, while allowing longer optimization process before discretization for the previous sub-nets that have already undergone substantial pruning.

 On the other hand, we estimate the potential of the pruned units for regrowing.
 Since the regrowth of operations will reinstate filters and weights, we mainly focus on the operation-level regrowing.
 Intuitively, if certain operations in a cell have a substantial impact on network performance at a given moment, reinserting the same operations in that cell should prove beneficial.
 Thus, we assess the regrowing potential for each operation type individually across different cells.